Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RESEARCH AREA 1: DATA-DRIVEN sysid FOR uw VEHICLES

 Accurate dynamics models are central to navigation, control, and simulation of underwater vehicles.
 They provide the predictive baseline for controller design, state estimation, and pre-deployment testing and validation.
+The Marinarium enables the collection of repeatable, high-fidelity experimental data for model identification and validation, allowing more accurate vehicle dynamics models to be developed and systematically evaluated.
 We begin by recalling the physics-based formulation commonly used in underwater robotics.